ROTC-101 Introduction to ROTC

 ROTC-201 Self/Team Development

 Learn and apply ethics-based leadership skills.
-Develop skills in oral presentation, writing concisely, planning of events and coordination of group efforts.
+Develop skills in oral presentation, concise writing, event planning, and coordinating group efforts.

 Focuses on leading a small group of individuals.
 Examines the role of the leader, military leadership concept, personal character, decision making, implementing decisions, motivation, supervision, and training.